 ASUSat 1 [ASU]

 Following the successful liftoff of the Minotaur at 2000-01-27 03:03:06 UTC, the 12.9-pound nanosatellite ASUSat1 was the first of five payloads to be deployed.
 The Air Force requested that each of the payloads immediately inform them of initial signal acquisition, to confirm successful deployment from the fourth stage.
 Approximately 50 minutes after launch, ASUSat1 was the first payload to be heard when an amateur radio operator in South Africa heard two beacons on its frequency.
 This reception matched the expected transmission pattern of ASUSat1.
-The contact confirmed that we had been successfully deployed from the rocket and that the satellite was functioning on orbit.
+The contact confirmed that it had been successfully deployed from the rocket and that the satellite was functioning on orbit.